 Do you meet the following criteria?

-You may also pre-qualify if you've been diagnosed with the following cancer(s).
+You may also qualify if you've been diagnosed with the following cancer(s).

-Please note: You must have been diagnosed January 1st, 2000 - current year to pre-qualify.
+Please note: You must have been diagnosed January 1st, 2000 - current year to potentially qualify.
 In addition, you must be a non-smoker and have used Zantac for a minimum of one year.

 If you meet the above requirements, you may be entitled to compensation.
 We encourage you to seek legal advice to determine your eligibility.
 Various factors impact eligibility and all cases are unique.